 With a history of almost 150 years, the world-renowned Burgtheater gives an outstanding insight in technology, architecture and art.
 Being open for tour until 6pm, Burgtheater will be your first stop of your night adventure in Vienna, but you will have lots to discuss about the paintings of Gustav Klimt, the sculpture collection and the amazing portrait gallery just before going back and watching a play in the 1200-seat room.
 The performances are all in German.
 And if watching a play is a choice on impulse, you may even have a reduction for a last-minute ticket!

 Opening hours: 9 am - 6 pm (Monday to Friday)

 Price: 7 EUR (8 USD) for guided tour; upto 60 EUR (68 USD) for theater tickets

 Last but not least, and after this long journey between classical music, theatre and jazz you may enter the world of illusions when visiting the Museum de Illusionen, founded only in 2017!
+While there are plenty of free museums in the area, the Museum de Illusionen offers a unique experience.
 Going into the Vortex Tunnel or losing the real size of people and things in Ames room or even pretend of flying in the tilted room, will make you don’t believe in your own eyes.
 Holograms, illusions and tricks of “magic” will seduce your mind, while at the same time you’ll have the opportunity to entertain and educate yourself with games and puzzles.
 Noise, taking photos with a camera and touching the exhibits are even encouraged!
 In the end, besides the memories and the selfies, you may even buy a souvenir from the museum’s shop.

 Museum of Illusions Entrance Ticket VIENNA